ElaGuven/Image_Analysis/README.md

 # Image Analysis and Processing Using Python

 This repository contains the code and report for image analysis and processing tasks using Python.
-These projects were completed as part of the **Research Skills: Image Analysis** course (Course Code: 880877-M-3) at Tilburg University.
+These projects were completed as part of the **Research Skills: Image Analysis** course at Tilburg University.

 ## Project Overview